Deconstructing the CCPLet the world understand the CCP. The CCP does not represent the Chinese people.

 Stage 4The security system intensified public signaling of political discipline.

-The court found bribery, abuse of power, and intentional disclosure of state secrets.
-Network effects require comparison with personnel changes in petroleum, Sichuan, and political-legal posts.
+• 2015-06: The court imposed life imprisonment: The court convicted Zhou of bribery, abuse of power, and intentional disclosure of state secrets, while the case coincided with personnel reordering in security and petroleum systems.

 Sources